thecannawiki/cannawiki-js/src/wiki/Carbon_filter.md

 8. Solder barrel jack socket to the wires

-The fan can easily be mounted with heavy-duty velcro, which makes for easy repairs
+The fan can easily be mounted with heavy-duty Velcro, which makes for easy repairs

 ## 120mm PC fan conversion kit
 <img src='/images/Assembled_fan_with_carbon_filter.png' width='358px' title='Assembled fan'>